 In terms of pricing, CloudWatch Logs charges for both ingestion as well as storage.

 The big limitation with CloudWatch Logs, its Achilles’ heel, is its inability to query logs across multiple log groups, although CloudWatch Logs Insights addresses this limitation somewhat by letting you query multiple log groups at the same time.
-However, most people would forward their logs from CloudWatch Logs to a managed ELK (Elasticsearch, Logstash, Kibana) stack.
+However, most people would forward their logs from AWS CloudWatch Logs to a managed ELK (Elasticsearch, Logstash, Kibana) stack.
 To do that, we need to use subscription filters.

 A subscription filter lets us stream the log events to a destination within AWS.
 The supported destinations are:

-Despite being called “Subscription filters” in the CloudWatch Logs console, currently, there can only be one filter per log group.
+Despite being called “Subscription filters” in the AWS CloudWatch Logs console, currently, there can only be one filter per log group.
 So, choose wisely!

 When we’re not running hundreds or even thousands of concurrent Lambda executions, then it’s easiest to send our logs to a Lambda function.